Gluten-Free Thanksgiving Feast

 4. Add all remaining ingredients to potatoes and blend until ingredients are well combined.

-5. Roll out Pastry Crust dough to fit prepared springform pan, pressing dough over the bottom and up the sides about 1 to 1½ inches.
-If dough tears in pan, press cracks together with wet fingers to repair.
+5. Roll out Gluten-Free Pastry Crust dough to fit prepared springform pan, pressing dough over the bottom and up the sides about 1 to 1½ inches.
+If the gluten free dough tears in pan, press cracks together with wet fingers to repair.

 6. Add filling to crust and bake in preheated oven until center is set and sides begin to brown, about 1 to 1¼ hours.
 Cool before slicing.
 Serve at room temperature.